Opening MS Paint

 Bring the attention of the students to the screen and say, “Let’s watch this video.”

-Ask students to give a ‘thumbs up’ whenever they hear and/or see the word ‘paint’ in the video.
+Ask students to give a ‘thumbs up’ whenever they hear and/or see the word ‘MS Paint’ in the video.

 Informal Assessment (After Playing Videos)

-1. Ask, “What is a paint on the computer?”
+1. Ask, “What do you understand by ‘MS Paint’ on the computer?”

 If needed, prompt the children to come up with a definition using language from the video.

-Example: Paint is a program used to draw, edit and save pictures on the computer.
+Example: MS Paint is a program used to draw, edit and save pictures on the computer.

 Write the term and definition on the board after the students respond.

-2. Ask, “Do you see a white drawing area when the paint page is opened?”
+2. Ask, “Do you see a white drawing area when the MS Paint page is opened?”
 (The answer is yes)

-3. Ask, “Do you watch videos on the paint program?”
+3. Ask, “Do you watch videos on the MS Paint program?”
 (The answer is no)

-4. Ask, “Do you open paint by clicking on the start button?”
+4. Ask, “Do you open MS Paint by clicking on the ‘Start’ button?”
 (The answer is yes)

-5. Ask, “Do you use only black and white colours on paint?”
+5. Ask, “Do you use only black and white colours on MS Paint?”
 (The answer is no)

-6. Ask, “Do you draw pictures using the paint program?”
+6. Ask, “Do you draw pictures using the MS Paint program?”
 (The answer is yes)

 Differentiation